Activists have a plan to increase abortion access: Let nurses perform them

 Together, medication and aspiration abortions, which are only performed in the first 10 or 16 weeks of pregnancy, respectively, make up the vast majority of terminations every year and have a serious complication rate of less than half of one percent.
 They’re also not exceptionally complicated to perform.
 “Most everything I do is more complicated than medication abortion,” Jenkins told me.
 “The fact that I was able to perform that work in California and am not able to perform it here seems so arbitrary.”

 Currently, 33 states, including Maine, still require that a physician perform medication abortions, and 42 states, also including Maine, bar lower-level providers from offering aspiration abortions.
 But reproductive rights activists in many of these states are beginning to fight back against the laws.
 In 2017, Jenkins sued the state, with the backing of the ACLU, Planned Parenthood, and Maine Family Planning, to overturn the law.
-On Thursday, Maine Gov. Janet Mills signed a bill to repeal the state’s physician-only abortion law and allow mid-level providers like Jenkins to perform medication and aspiration procedures.
+Last week, the Maine legislature passed a bill to repeal the state’s physician-only abortion law and allow mid-level providers like Jenkins to perform medication and aspiration procedures.
 (The suit will likely be dropped as a result of the legislation.)
 This spring, courts in Montana and Virginia paved the way for advanced practice clinicians to perform abortions.
 A women’s advocacy group in Minnesota filed a lawsuit challenging all of the state’s abortion restrictions, including its physician-only law, on Wednesday.
 In the last year, lawsuits challenging physician-only statutes have been filed in seven other states.

 This year alone, five states have passed bills banning abortion at six or eight weeks of pregnancy, and Alabama has attempted to ban abortion almost entirely.
 At a time when abortion rights are under attack, the challenges to physician-only laws are one of reproductive rights activists’ only proactive strategies for expanding abortion access.
 “Bans on the ability of qualified clinicians to care for their patients severely diminish the availability of abortion services across the country,” said Julia Kaye, a staff attorney at the ACLU’s Reproductive Freedom Project.
 “These are qualified health care professionals whose ability to utilize their skills and training and serve their patients is being blocked by politics.”

-Note: Correction: An earlier version of this article incorrectly state that the bill had been signed by Gov. Mills.
-A signature is still expected.